telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 ### Currency NumericTextBox

-The example below demonstrates how to create a currency NumericTextBox widget.
+The following example demonstrates how to create a currency NumericTextBox.

 ###### Example